 What other information do we capture?

 Thrivent Federal Credit Union uses third party vendors and hosting partners to provide hardware, software, networking, storage, support or related technology required to run our websites.
-In addition, we use third party providers to act as a data processor of any collected data.
-The third party providers will aggregate anonymous collected data to improve the usability of the website.
-The third party providers will also store any collected data for later retrieval by Thrivent Federal Credit Union and its agents to review aggregate analytics and review a detailed history of your interactions with Thrivent Federal Credit Union.
-The third party providers may combine collected data with other relevant data in order to provide you with more information about relevant products and Website offerings.
+In addition, we use third party providers to act as a data processor of any captured data.
+The third party providers will aggregate anonymous captured data to improve the usability of the website.
+The third party providers will also store any captured data for later retrieval by Thrivent Federal Credit Union and its agents to review aggregate analytics and review a detailed history of your interactions with Thrivent Federal Credit Union.
+The third party providers may combine captured data with other relevant data in order to provide you with more information about relevant products and Website offerings.

 How can you update the personal information you provide?